-(a) Programs leading to doctoral degrees shall represent three or more years of full-time study and research beyond the baccalaureate or the equivalent thereof in part-time work.

-(b) They should be so designed that elements such as course requirements, foreign language requirements, qualifying examinations, research requirements, and the dissertation are coherently related to a clearly defined set of educational goals.

-(c) Programs leading to a doctor of philosophy degree shall be oriented toward original research.

-(d) Professional doctorates usually are oriented toward increased professional competence.
-The requirements for a professional degree should include either a research thesis or a project involving the solution of a substantial problem of professional interest.

-(e) Because a doctoral program benefits from complementary programs in other fields, no institution should seek to establish doctoral studies piecemeal or to initiate its first doctoral program unless it offers or has formulated longrange plans for mounting cognate doctoral programs in related fields.
+- (a) Programs leading to doctoral degrees shall represent three or more years of full-time study and research beyond the baccalaureate or the equivalent thereof in part-time work. - (b) They should be so designed that elements such as course requirements, foreign language requirements, qualifying examinations, research requirements, and the dissertation are coherently related to a clearly defined set of educational goals. - (c) Programs leading to a doctor of philosophy degree shall be oriented toward original research. - (d) Professional doctorates usually are oriented toward increased professional competence.
+The requirements for a professional degree should include either a research thesis or a project involving the solution of a substantial problem of professional interest. - (e) Because a doctoral program benefits from complementary programs in other fields, no institution should seek to establish doctoral studies piecemeal or to initiate its first doctoral program unless it offers or has formulated longrange plans for mounting cognate doctoral programs in related fields.

-(f) For each doctoral program, an institution shall demonstrate that:

-1. The program has clear educational objectives and its requirements are appropriate for the nature of the doctorate;

-2. It is supported by related studies and research in ancillary fields;

-3. Its faculty is recognized beyond the bounds of the institution as possessing professional qualifications and research achievements sufficient to support the program;

-4. The institution possesses adequate library holdings, laboratory space, research facilities, and other necessary resources;

-5. It has committed the faculty time necessary for thesis a supervision and research guidance; and

-6. It has formulated acceptable long-range plans for developing cognate doctoral programs in other fields if such programs do not already exist at the institution.
+- (f) For each doctoral program, an institution shall demonstrate that: - 1.
+The program has clear educational objectives and its requirements are appropriate for the nature of the doctorate; - 2.
+It is supported by related studies and research in ancillary fields; - 3.
+Its faculty is recognized beyond the bounds of the institution as possessing professional qualifications and research or scholarly achievements sufficient to support the program; - 4.
+The institution possesses adequate library holdings, laboratory space, research facilities, and other necessary resources: - 5.
+It has committed the faculty time necessary for instruction, advisement, thesis supervision and research guidance; and - 6.
+It has formulated acceptable long-range plans for developing cognate doctoral programs in other fields if such programs do not already exist at the institution.

+Amended by R.2008 d.253, effective September 2, 2008.
+See: 40 N.J.R.
+969(a), 40 N.J.R.
+5036(b).

+In (f)3, inserted "or scholarly"; and in (f)5, inserted "instruction, advisement,".